-It is agreed that when the Company has transferred an employee to a supervisory or staff position, he/she will continue to accumulate seniority for a period of ninety (90) days.
-At any time during this ninety (90) day period, the individual shall have the right to return to the bargaining unit job, which he/she would have held if he/she had not left the bargaining unit.
+It is agreed that when the Company has transferred an employee to a supervisory or staff position, they will continue to accumulate seniority for a period of ninety (90) days.
+At any time during this ninety (90) day period, the individual shall have the right to return to the bargaining unit job, which they would have held if they had not left the bargaining unit.
 (In special cases this ninety (90) day period may be extended for up to a further ninety (90) days by mutual agreement between the Company and the Shop Committee.)
-At the expiration of the period mentioned above, his/her seniority will be frozen.
-Thus, if at a later date, he/she ceases to be a supervisor or staff worker and the Company desires to retain his/her services, it is hereby agreed that reinstatement can be made within the bargaining unit provided, however, that any employee so reinstated must return to the job held at the time of his/her promotion to the supervisory or staff position.
+At the expiration of the period mentioned above, their seniority will be frozen.
+Thus, if at a later date, they cease to be a supervisor or staff worker and the Company desires to retain their services, it is hereby agreed that reinstatement can be made within the bargaining unit provided, however, that any employee so reinstated must return to the job held at the time of their promotion to the supervisory or staff position.